 This leads to confusion between the technique of making a prescription and the concept of homeopathic medicine/thinking which can be shared with as many homeopaths possible and also those people who do not practise homeopathy.
 When Robin Murphy explains how hygiene, nutritional and herbal techniques come into play in his daily practice this is an explanation of how one’s medical practice functions, not how to practise homeopathy.

 According to The Organon, the homeopath must do more than just give a remedy.
 Look at aphorism 4: The physician has to know the things that disturb health and how to remove them.
-What does that mean in our society?
-It means warning people about their diet, the dangers of white flour and white sugar, sodas, microwaves, failing to breast-feed infants, over-consumption of meat and cooked food, packaged food, fast food; it means being aware of the use of tonics to re-establish lost stores of vitamins and minerals….Hahnemann’s “Aesclepius in Balance” was all about this, he said giving the remedy was only half the physician’s job.
+What does that mean?
+That giving a remedy isn’t enough.
+It means warning people about life-style, food choices and things they should avoid, toxic things in their environment.

 Why am I making this fuss?